MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An output iterator used to copy elements that return false for a condition tested by using *`pred`*.

 *`pred`*\
 The condition to test for.
-This is provided by a user-defined predicate function object that defines the condition to be tested.
+The test is provided by a user-defined predicate function object that defines the condition to be tested.
 A unary predicate takes a single argument and returns **`true`** or **`false`**.

 ### Remarks